intuited/legendlore/readme.md

 ### Installation ###

+Essentially, you'll need to clone the git repo that has the XML data and build the files.

+As of the last update of this document, that procedure looked like this:

+    $ git clone git@github.com:kinkofer/FightClub5eXML.git
+    $ cd FightClub5eXML
+    $ for i in Collections/*.xml; do xsltproc -o FightClub5eXML/$i Utilities/merge.xslt $i; done

-Once you manage to find a copy of the XML database, put it in a subdirectory of the dnd5edb code called `FC5eXML`.
+Once you've built the XML database, put it in a subdirectory of the dnd5edb code called `FC5eXML`.
 Currently the code looks for the file CoreOnly.xml in that directory.
 That file is located in the "Collections" directory of [the DropBox][0].

 #### Modules we use